BOAMAH-99/BOAMAH-99/README.md

 ###

-I am looking to collaborate on sustainable development and data projects.
+<h2 align="left">I am looking to collaborate on sustainable development and data projects</h2>